-- Passivation All IC chips used in the ORION radio are standard devices of production-quality and commercial-grade specifications to meet M/A Com's requirements.
-M/A Com's requirements equal or exceed typical passivation specifications for power, temperature, reliability, shock/vibration, etc. - Enclosure or radio housing consists of a Control Unit (or Front Cover for Remote Type), Synthesizer/Receiver/Exciter Top Cover, Bottom Cover, and shields.
+- Passivation All IC chips used in the Orion radio are standard devices of production-quality and commercial-grade specifications to meet M/A-COM's requirements.
+M/A-COM's requirements equal or exceed typical passivation specifications for power, temperature, reliability, shock/vibration, etc. - Enclosure or radio housing consists of a Control Unit (or Front Cover for Remote Type), Synthesizer/Receiver/Exciter Top Cover, Bottom Cover, and shields.
 The Covers are removable by backing out four captive screws.
-This procedure requires the use of a TORX screwdriver (M4). - Tamper Protection No critical security data (cryptographic keys) are accessible or downloadable as a result of tampering. - Probe-protected ventilation holes The radio is sealed with no ventilation holes available for a probe to penetrate. - Environmental protection The ORION radios are designed to meet MIL-810D & E specifications for wind driven rain.
-All accesses to the ORION radio are protected from water entry by suitable gaskets and seals.
-However, degradation due to use or disassembly during repairs, may affect the integrity of the seals as provided by factory assembly.
+This procedure requires the use of a TORX® screwdriver (M4). - Tamper Protection No critical security data (cryptographic keys) are accessible or downloadable as a result of tampering. - Probe-Protected Ventilation Holes The radio is sealed with no ventilation holes available for a probe to penetrate. - Environmental Protection The Orion radios are designed to meet MIL-810D & E specifications for wind driven rain.
+All access to the Orion radio is protected from water entry by suitable gaskets and seals.
+However, degradation due to use or disassembly during repairs, can affect the integrity of the seals as provided by factory assembly.
 A maintenance procedure is provided in the Service Section to assure that the radio housing will continue to meet the weatherproof features as designed.

-5. Module Description
+5. MODULE DESCRIPTION

-The ORION DES mobile radio can be divided into five main modules; Control Unit, Synthesizer/Receiver/Exciter, Power Amplifier, PA Interface, and Control Logic/IF Board.
+The Orion DES mobile radio can be divided into five main modules; Control Unit, Synthesizer/Receiver/Exciter, Power Amplifier, PA Interface, and Control Logic/IF Board.
 These are described in the following sections.